OCHA-DAP/hdx-cli-toolkit/README.md

 ## Usage

 The `hdx-toolkit` is built using the Python `click` library.
-Details of the currently implemented commands can be revealed by running:
+Details of the currently implemented commands can be revealed by running `hdx-toolkit --help`:

 ```
 $ hdx-toolkit --help